sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 Contacts can be added to your contacts database via the API or using a CSV file through the SendGrid Customer Portal.
 If you have any issues, please see our Troubleshooting Guide.

 {% warning %}
-Email is the unique identifier for your Contacts database.
+Email is the unique identifier for your Contacts Database.
 This means you cannot add the same email to your user's contacts database twice, doing so will cause the original record to update all fields passed to the information in the most recent update.
 Updates to your contacts cannot be rolled back.
 {% endwarning %}

 {% anchor h3 %}